NandanR06/NandanR06/README.md

 ## 🚀 About Me:
-I'm a **MERN Stack Engineer** with a passion for crafting scalable and responsive web applications.
+I'm a **MERN Stack Developer** with a passion for crafting scalable and responsive web applications.
 My expertise spans across both frontend and backend technologies, allowing me to develop full-stack applications with ease.

 ### 🛠️ My Tech Stack: